List of Kamen Rider W characters: Professor Zeus

 Professor Zeus (ゼウス博士, Zeusu-hakase) is a Foundation X scientist who experiments with Core Energy and appears exclusively in the video game Kamen Rider: Memory of Heroez.
-In an attempt to revive his colleague Professor Aida, the only person he felt understood him before she died in a freak accident, he became a Dopant and continued work on her eternal supersoldier project.
-After being defeated by Kamen Riders W, OOO, and Zero-One, Zeus discovers Aida converted her mind into an A.I. and manipulated him and the Riders into helping her assume control of an artificial Greeed called Muchiri and achieve immortality.
+In an attempt to revive his colleague Professor Aida, the only person he felt understood him before she died in a freak accident, he became a Dopant and continued work on her eternal super soldier project.
+After being defeated by Kamen Riders W, OOO, and Zero-One, Zeus discovers Aida converted her mind into an AI. and manipulated him and the Riders into helping her assume control of an artificial Greeed called Muchiri and achieve immortality.
 Zeus later joins forces with a revived Ankh and Kirihiko Sonozaki in sacrificing themselves to foil Aida's plans.

 Utilizing the Zeus (ゼウス, Zeusu) Memory, Professor Zeus can transform into the Zeus Dopant (ゼウス・ドーパント, Zeusu Dōpanto).
 While transformed, he possesses electrokinesis and can transform further into a Berserk (暴走体, bōsō-tai) form.

 Professor Zeus is voiced by Takehito Koyasu.

 Aida

-Aida (アイダ) is a Foundation X scientist who established the eternal supersoldier project and appears exclusively in the video game Kamen Rider: Memory of Heroez.
+Aida (アイダ) is a Foundation X scientist who established the eternal super soldier project and appears exclusively in the video game Kamen Rider: Memory of Heroez.
 While she was presumed dead following a freak accident, in reality, she had converted her mind into an A.I. and transferred it into a floating robot body called Ai (アイ), but lost most of her memories in the process.
 She manipulates her colleague Professor Zeus and Kamen Riders W, OOO, and Zero-One into helping her regain her memories and take control of the artificial Greeed, Muchiri, so she can achieve immortality.
 However, she is destroyed by W, OOO, and Zero-One while Zeus sacrifices himself to foil her plans.

 Aida is voiced by Yukari Tamura.